-Before we set off on the road to travel full-time, we had a home city for five years that we were actually quite in love with: Westminster, CO.
+Before we set off on the road to travel full-time, we had a home city for five years that we were actually quite in love with in Westminster, CO.
 And while even the most wonderful of places couldn’t keep our itch to travel at bay, it is still home in our hearts and we loved getting to visit as “tourists” recently.
-While its perfect positioning mid-way between Denver and Boulder makes it a great base for Colorado explorations along the front range, it is actually – and surprisingly – a destination in itself.
+While its perfect positioning mid-way between Denver and Boulder makes it a great base for Colorado vacation along the front range, it is actually – and surprisingly – a destination in itself.

 So, excuse us as we gush over one of our favorite little cities for the next couple hundred words!
 Don’t be surprised if you find yourself planning a visit or staycation of your own.

-Favorite Westminster Activities
+Favorite Activities in Westminster, CO

 Like many Colorado cities, Westminster has tons of options for outdoor lovers.
 Plus, there are also some great restaurants, breweries, and other indoor entertainment options.
 We love getting out in the famed Colorado sun then ending the day with a beer or a date night.